Professional Development

 Funding Cycle Projects

-Guided by its core values, CULTR’s initiatives fall into four central objectives: professional development, career readiness, advocacy, research.
+Guided by its core values, CULTR’s initiatives fall into four central objectives: professional development, career readiness, advocacy, and research.
 Regarding professional development, CULTR strives to increase learning and growth opportunities for language teachers and build communities of practice.
-The following projects are laid out in the 2018-2022 funding cycle.
+The following projects are laid out in the 2022-2026 funding cycle.

 PD1: Provide in-person professional development opportunities for foreign language teachers through workshops and seminars